Millburn High School: Administration

-The school's principal was William Miron for decades.
-His core administration team included two vice principals and the athletic director.
-Miron graduated in 1974 from Millburn High School, where he was a member of the wrestling team, and placed number one in the state in 1973 in the 157 lb. weight class.
+The school's principal is Robert B. Nixon Jr., who assumed the position in December 2025.
+His core administration team included two vice principals.

+William Miron, who had been the school's principal for 18 years, retired at the end of the 2024–25 school year.

 Controversy

 While Millburn High School has become nationally known for its academic rigor, the school has also made national news for other less positive reasons.
 In 2009, a hazing tradition became a national storyline and topic of debate.
 The school's senior female students had established a ritual known as the "Slut List," which was a list of incoming freshman female students that should be made fun of and bullied for their attractiveness.
 Each year on the first day of school, the senior students would print hundreds of copies of this list and release it all over the school so that all members of the school could see it.
 The New York Times broke the story in 2009 and it led to a slew of national media outlets coming to the school or talking to the school on their platforms, such as the morning talk show The View.
-For years, the Slut List went unchecked by school faculty until it became a national headline.
+The Slut List went unchecked by school faculty for years until it became a national headline.

 Also in 2009, a racially-charged fight occurred in the parking lot of Millburn High School between an African American student, his father, and a white student.
 The father and son were accused of beating the other student with a baseball bat and were charged with aggravated assault and weapons possession.
 A grand jury declined to indict the father and son, while a family court dropped charges against the son.
-In 2019, the Millburn Board of Education and a former assistant principal reached a $435,000 settlement with the African American son, after the father claimed his son was discriminated against by bullies.
+In 2019, the Millburn Board of Education and a former assistant principal reached a $435,000 settlement with the African American son, after the father claimed his son had been discriminated against by bullies.

+In 2020, the school principal at the time, William Miron, published a public apology for a photograph that appeared in the 2020 yearbook.
+The photo was of a Millburn football player holding a blue flag expressing support for law enforcement officers and it was taken to honour Millburn's recreation teams and the D.A.R.E program.
+A Millburn parent responded to the apology by calling it "condescending" and "offensive".